5 Money-Saving Challenges That Will Help You Save an Extra $1,378 in 2023

 But as we set financial goals for the upcoming 12 months, it’s important to think beyond broad declarations, like: “I want to save more money.”
 Without a clear plan mapped out, those types of resolutions often fall through.

 The 52-Week Money Challenge, on the other hand, is specific and concrete — offering a better chance to walk away with success.

 You may have heard of this challenge.
 The premise is simple, but it gets more difficult as the year goes along.

 The first week, you save $1.
 The second week, you save $2.
 The third week, you save $3…

 The idea is to increase the amount you deposit by $1 each week until you eventually save $52 in week 52, the last week of the year.
 Stay disciplined and stick to the plan, and you’ll have $1,378 in your account at the end of the year.

-Now let’s get back to reality.
 While saving over $1,000 in one year is wonderful, the classic 52-week challenge isn’t ideal for everyone.
-It’s good for those who love to raise the bar higher after each goal they reach.
-But others shudder at the thought of saving over $200 in the month of December.
-(You’d need to save $49, $50, $51 and $52 in the last four weeks of the year.)
+It’s good for those who love to raise the bar higher after each goal.
+But others shudder at the thought of saving over $200 in December.
+(Following this plan, you’d need to save $49, $50, $51 and $52, respectively, in the last four weeks of the year.)

 The good news is that the 52-week challenge can be customized to work for your financial life.